Royal Mail have announced the issue of another 'Flags' Smilers Sheet

-The flag stamp was first issued as part of a miniature sheet in October 2001, the original can be seen here.
+The flag stamp was first issued as part of a miniature sheet in October 2001

 The White Ensign is the flag of the Royal Navy, and is worn by all HM Ships in commission and by shore establishments.
 Some Civilian authorities with Naval connections have been granted permission to use it in special circumstances.
 Before 1864 the Fleet comprised 3 Squadrons using the Red, White and Blue Ensigns respectively.
 The present design dates from 1801.